Non-separable matrix builders for signal processing, quantum information and MIMO applications: The constructions

 \begin{proposition} Let $T=(U;A_1,A_2,\ldots, A_k)$ where $U$ is a $k\ti k$ matrix and the $A_i$ are $n\ti n$ matrices.
 Then $|T| = |A_1||A_2|...|A_k||U|^n$. \end{proposition} \begin{proof} This can be shown using results on determinants of block matrices as for example in \cite{powell}.
 Alternatively a direct proof may be given by applying the techniques used when working with proofs of determinants on block matrices.
 Proceed inductively as follows.
 Let $U= (\al_{ij})$.
 If $A_1=0$ or if all $\al_{1i}=0$ the result is clear.
 We can assume we can assume $\al_{1i}\neq 0$ for some $\al_i$ and hence by block operations we can assume $\al_{11} \neq 0$.
 Then apply block operations on $T$ to reduce the first column of blocks to the form $ $; these block operations do not alter the value of the determinant.
 Then $|T| = \det(\al_{11}A_1) \ti |B|$ where $B$ is a similar matrix to $T$ but of one block size smaller; induction may then be applied. \end{proof}

 A similar result holds for the right matrix tangle product.

 This property is particularly useful in applications, see for example Section \ref{spacetime}.
 Proposition \ref{tom} generalises the determinant value of a matrix tensor product -- if all the $A_i$ are the same, $A_i=A$, then $|T|= |A|^k|U|^n$ and $T= U\otimes A$.
 For example let $\{A,B\}$ be $n\ti n$ matrices and let $U$ be of size $2\ti 2$.
 Then $T=(U;A,B) $ has $ |T|= |A||B||U|^n$.
-The determinantal property of tensor products which is a special case of Proposition \ref{tom} s also very useful for applications.
+The determinantal property of tensor products which is a special case of Proposition \ref{tom} is in itself very useful in many areas.

 Finding the eigenvalues of a matrix tangle product is difficult and no formula in terms of the eigenvalues of the constituents exists.
 The eigenvalues of a matrix tangle product are `entangled'.